4 Arkansas inmates sue jail, doctor for receiving ivermectin

 “The truth, however, was that without knowing and voluntary consent, plaintiffs ingested incredibly high doses of a drug that credible medical professionals, the FDA, and the Centers for Disease Control and Prevention, all agree is not an effective treatment against COVID-19, and that if given in large doses is dangerous for humans,” the lawsuit said.

-Karas and the sheriff’s office did not immediately respond to requests for comment about the lawsuit.
+Karas did not immediately respond to a request for comment.
+A spokeswoman for the sheriff’s office declined to comment.
 Karas has previously said no inmates were forced to take the drug.

 Karas has said he began giving ivermectin at the jail in November 2020.
 The four inmates were given the drug after testing positive for COVID-19 in August 2021, according to the lawsuit.